Michael Wood (literary scholar)

-Michael Wood (born 19 August 1936) is professor emeritus of English at Princeton University.
-He is a literary and cultural critic, and an author of critical and scholarly books as well as a writer of reviews, review articles, and columns.
+Michael Wood (born Lincoln, 19 August 1936) is professor emeritus of English at Princeton University.
+He is a literary and cultural critic, and an author of critical and scholarly books, and a writer of reviews, review articles, and columns.

-He was director of the Gauss Seminars in Criticism at Princeton from 1995 to 2001, and chaired Princeton's English department from 1998 to 2004.
-He contributes to literary publications such as The New York Review of Books and the London Review of Books, where he is also an editorial board member and writes a column, "At the Movies."
+Wood was director of the Gauss Seminars in Criticism at Princeton from 1995 to 2001, and chaired Princeton's English department from 1998 to 2004.
+He contributes to literary publications such as The New York Review of Books and the London Review of Books, where he is also an editorial board member and writes a column, "At the Movies".
 Wood also teaches at Middlebury College's Bread Loaf School of English in Vermont during the summers.

-Prior to teaching at Princeton, he taught at Columbia University in the Department of English and Comparative Literature, lived briefly in Mexico City, then took the chair of English at the University of Exeter in Devon, England.
+Before Princeton, Wood taught at Columbia University's Department of English and Comparative Literature, lived briefly in Mexico City, and chaired the English department at the University of Exeter in Devon, England.

-In addition to countless reviews, he also has written books on Nabokov, the trans-historical appeal of the oracle from the Greeks to the cinema, on the relations between contemporary fiction and storytelling, and on figures in the modern cultural pantheon including Luis Buñuel, Franz Kafka, Stendhal, Gabriel García Márquez and W. B. Yeats.
+In addition to countless reviews, he also has written books on Nabokov, the trans-historical appeal of the oracle from the Greeks to the cinema, on the relations between contemporary fiction and storytelling, and on figures in the modern cultural pantheon including Luis Buñuel, Franz Kafka, Stendhal, Gabriel García Márquez, and W. B. Yeats.
 He is a Fellow of the Royal Society of Literature, and a member of the British Academy, the American Academy of Arts and Sciences, and the American Philosophical Society.

 Early life and education

 Michael George Wood was born in Lincoln, England.
-He obtained his BA in 1957 in French and German from St John's College, Cambridge, and his PhD in 1962, also from Cambridge, for a thesis entitled The Dramatic Function of Symbol in Maeterlinck and Claudel.
+He obtained his BA in 1957 in French and German from St John's College, Cambridge, and his PhD in 1962, also from Cambridge, for a thesis titled The Dramatic Function of Symbol in Maeterlinck and Claudel.

 Career

-From 1964 to 1982 Wood taught at Columbia University, becoming Professor of English and Comparative Literature, and he then took up the Professorship of English Literature at the University of Exeter (1982–95).
-In 1995 he was appointed Charles Barnwell Straut Class of 1923 Professor of English and Comparative Literature at Princeton University, which post he held until his retirement in 2013.
+From 1964 to 1982 Wood taught at Columbia University, becoming Professor of English and Comparative Literature.
+He then took up the Professorship of English Literature at the University of Exeter (1982–95).
+In 1995 he was appointed Charles Barnwell Straut Class of 1923 Professor of English and Comparative Literature at Princeton University, a post he held until retiring in 2013.